20n/act/scripts/azure/README.md

 This collection of scripts and config files can be used to automate the setup of azure VMs.

-Get started by running the following commands on your mac:
+Get started by visiting `http://portal.azure.com` in your browser and signing in.
+If you can't sign in, stop here and ask Saurabh for credentials.
+Once you're logged in, run the following commands on your lappy:
 ```Shell
 $ brew install azure-cli
 $ azure login